Weebly vs. WordPress: which is better?

-Since Weebly manages the entire platform for you, including performance and security updates, you don’t have to worry about tools not functioning properly or your website breaking.
-If you do have any questions or issues, however, their 24/7 support team is ready and willing to help.
+Since Weebly manages your entire platform, including performance and security updates, you don’t have to worry about tools not functioning properly or your website breaking.
+However, if you have any questions or issues, their 24/7 support team is ready and willing to help.

-Similar to Weebly, WordPress is always updating and improving its platform to fix bugs and improve security.
-When any WordPress update takes place, you’ll get a notification message to update your WordPress version.
-This can easily be done by a simple click of the “update” button.
+Like Weebly, WordPress is always updating and improving its platform to fix bugs and improve security.
+You’ll get a notification message to update your WordPress version when any WordPress update takes place.
+This can easily be done with a simple click of the “update” button.

-However, keep in mind that when WordPress updates, any templates and plugins you’re using will also need to be updated.
+However, keep in mind that any templates and plugins you use will also need to be updated when WordPress updates.
 If you’re going at it alone, and not with the help of a managed WordPress hosting provider, you’re the one who is ultimately responsible.

-Given that Weebly is an all-inclusive service, it’s a little more straightforward when it comes to their pricing:
+Given that Weebly is an all-inclusive service, it’s a little more straightforward when it comes to its pricing:

 As mentioned earlier, Weebly does offer a free version but the catch is that you can’t use your own domain name and they advertise their services on the footer of your website pages.

 While WordPress is free to use, you’ll need to pay for things such as themes, plugins and hosting, all of which can quickly add up and cost a pretty penny.
 (Not to mention a web developer’s time if you can’t figure out the technical stuff.)
 If you opt for Managed WordPress Hosting, like EasyWP, you only start out by paying $1.00 for your first month